zenml-io/zenml/examples/airflow_orchestration/README.md

 ### 📆 Schedule the airflow DAG

+Sometimes you don't want to run your pipeline only once, instead you want to schedule them with a predefined frequency.
-To schedule the DAG, simply run:
+To schedule the DAG to run every 3 minutes for the next 9 minutes, simply run:

 ```bash
 python run_schedule.py